axinc-ai/ailia-models/lightweight-human-pose-estimation-3d/README.md

 ``` bash
 python3 lightweight-human-pose-estimation-3d.py --images input.png
 ```
-argument `ratate3d` to activate 3d-canvas-rotation-mode
+argument `--rotate3d` to activate 3d-canvas-rotation-mode

 In order to use web-camera,
 ```bash
 python3 lightweight-human-pose-estimation-3d.py --video 0
 ```
-(try -1 or 1 if 0 does not work, it may depends on your system)
+(try -1 or 1 if 0 does not work, it may depend on your system)